sharma1981/liteExchange/README.md

 - Currently supports only limit orders and currently doesn`t support TIF.

-- See end of this readme for future plans.

 ===========================================================================

 **2. Limit orders and order matching engines :** For limit orders please see : https://en.wikipedia.org/wiki/Order_%28exchange%29#Limit_order